jshjohnson/ASCAT/content/plugins/custom-search-plugin/readme.txt

 1. Custom Search Settings page.

 == Changelog ==

+= V1.21 - 23.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1.
+* Update : The Ukrainian language is updated in the plugin.

 = V1.20 - 08.04.2014 =
 * Update : BWS plugins section is updated.